alovajs/alovajs.github.io/versioned_docs/version-v2/tutorial/05-strategy/03-useForm.md

 The `returnStates` returned by id in components B and C are the same reference as the `returnStates` in component A. You can use the same `form`, or you can call `send` in any component to submit the form data uniformly.

-**additional**
+**Note**

-When obtaining shared data by directly specifying the id in components B and C, the id must first initialize the form data, just like in component A, otherwise `the form data of id {1} is not initial` will be thrown mistake.
+When obtaining shared data by directly specifying the id in components B and C, the id must first initialize the form data, just like in component A, otherwise an error `the form data of id {1} is not initialized` will be thrown.
 If your multi-step form is not in a certain order, but in random order according to certain conditions, for example:

 ```bash
 # possible order 1